ArthurPatricio/ArthurPatricio/README.md

 # 🚙 Hello There Traveler!!

-**Arthur Patricio here!** But I guess you already deduced that from my user name...test
+**Arthur Patricio here!** But I guess you already deduced that from my user name...

 - 🖥 Currently working on ETL processing and Data Warehouse modeling for Data Visualization <br />